GEOTECHNICAL EARTHQUAKE ENGINEERING LABORATORY (GEEL)

 Welcome to Geotechnical Earthquake Engineering Lab (GEEL)

 Welcome to the GEEL, a hub of innovation and excellence in the realm of Analytical and Numerical Modeling within the field of Geotechnical Earthquake Engineering.
 Our lab, with a storied history of academic prowess, stands as a testament to the relentless pursuit of knowledge and cutting-edge research.
-We take immense pride in our achievements, having nurtured 36 PhD scholars, 23 M.Tech students and 10 Postdoctoral Fellows, all of whom have made substantial contributions to the field.
-Presently, our vibrant team comprises 9 PhD scholars, two M.Tech student, and 3 postdoctoral researchers, all working collaboratively to drive forward the boundaries of knowledge in Geotechnical Earthquake Engineering.
+We take immense pride in our achievements, having nurtured 36 PhD scholars, 25 M.Tech students and 10 Postdoctoral Fellows, all of whom have made substantial contributions to the field.
+Presently, our vibrant team comprises 11 PhD scholars, 2 M.Tech student, and 2 postdoctoral researchers, all working collaboratively to drive forward the boundaries of knowledge in Geotechnical Earthquake Engineering.
 Beyond academic endeavors, our lab actively engages in a spectrum of international and national consultancy projects, partnering with various organizations such as NPCIL, BRNS, Samsung C&T, L&T, Kellar, AFCONS, and TCE, where our research prowess translates into practical solutions for real-world challenges.

 PROF. DEEPANKAR CHOUDHURY